Carry Out a Free Arizona Warrant Search: Wanted Persons

 Below are the three most populous counties in the state and how countywide warrants can be located:

+Anyone can freely see who’s wanted in Maricopa County, as long as they know where to find the information they’re seeking.
 Using the Maricopa County Online Warrant Lookup Tool, requestors must insert a partial or complete name to begin the search.6

 A screenshot showing the warrant search lookup results displays information such as the first name, last name, date of the warrant, and a clickable button for more details.